-AWARNING State or federal agencies have determined that contact with used engine oil can cause cancer or reproductive toxicity.
-Do not contact oil or breath vapors.
+AWARNING State and federal agencies have determined that contact with used engine oil can cause cancer or reproductive toxicity.
+Take care to limit skin contact and breathing of vapors as much as possible.
 Use rubber gloves and wash exposed skin.